The Dark Forest

 The Fermi Paradox Connection

 If all civilizations follow this logic, it explains why we haven’t detected any signals or encountered other intelligent life.
-They are all hiding, just like us.
+They are all hiding.
 The universe isn’t empty—it’s full of civilizations too afraid to speak.

 The “Strike First” Principle